Nailing the right running pace is no easy feat, even for the best runners – which is where Garmin's PacePro comes in.

 From there, you'll be able to create a PacePro Strategy simply by hitting the big + icon.
 Then you'll need to select a course or select a race distance.
 If you're selecting a course, you can see courses already created by you or perform a search for others.

 Before you perform that search, it's worth tapping the filter icon (next to the magnifying glass icon) where you can also select whether you're looking for road running or trail running courses.

 When you do that, you can type to search for a particular route or hit the List tab to see a list of uploaded courses.
-It's important to mention here that these are user generated courses, so some of these course or route profiles can be taken from a range of time periods.
+It's important to mention here that these are user-generated courses, so some of these course or route profiles can be taken from a range of periods.

 Once you've found your route, you'll need to pick a goal time and then a goal pace to create your pacing strategy.
 Once that's done, you'll be pushed into another screen where you can see the course profile, with your route color-coded based on the parts you'll be going slower and faster on.
 If you deal in miles as opposed to kilometers (or vice versa) when it comes to splits, don't worry, you can change that as well here.